 During his rookie season in 2013-14, MacKinnon helped lead the Avalanche to a division championship en route to winning the Calder Memorial Trophy.
 After suffering through an injury-filled 2014-15 season, he returned to form with a bad Avalanche team, scoring more than 50 points in two straight seasons.
 Then, he had a second breakout year in 2017-18, posting 97 points while carrying his team back to the playoffs and receiving a nomination for the Hart Memorial Trophy.

 The future is bright for both MacKinnon and the Avalanche.
-Despite their struggles in the years prior, it appears that the franchise has built a solid core of young talent around their superstar.
-After lifting his team to a surprise run to the 2018 playoffs and a visit to the second round in 2019, this could be just the beginning for one of the top talents in the NHL.
+The franchise has built a solid core of young talent around their superstar, making them one of the top contenders for the Stanley Cup.
+After lifting his team to a surprise run to the 2018 playoffs along with a visit to the second round in 2019 and 2020, this should be just the beginning for one of the top talents in the NHL.

 #2.
 Aleksander Barkov – Florida Panthers

-Over the course of his first six years in the NHL, Barkov became one of the top players at his position.
-Despite injury struggles, he put together four straight 50-point seasons, including a career year in 2018-19 when he posted 35 goals and 96 points en route to winning the 2019 Lady Bing Award.
+Over the course of his first seven years in the NHL, Barkov became one of the top players at his position.
+Despite injury struggles, he put together five straight 50-point seasons, including a career year in 2018-19 when he posted 35 goals and 96 points en route to winning the 2019 Lady Bing Award.

-With a young core of talented players around him in Florida, everything is in place for Barkov to build off of this breakout year.
-If he can stay healthy, the Panthers’ newest captain could take that next step and lead his team their first postseason series victory in close to two decades.
+With a young core of talented players around him in Florida, everything is in place for Barkov to continue dominating the league.
+If he can stay healthy, the Panthers’ newest captain could take that next step and lead his team to their first postseason series victory in close to two decades.